orliesaurus/nodemailer-mailgun-transport/README.md

 });
 ```

 You can use any of the templating engines supported by [Consolidate.js](https://github.com/tj/consolidate.js/).
-Just require the engine module in your script, and pass the variable to the `template` object.
+Just require the engine module in your script, and pass a string of the engine name to the `template` object.
+Please see the Consolidate.js documentation for supported engines.

 **[1]** Quickly install dependencies
 ```bash